AlexRS90/Portfolio/README.md

 ![screenshot](images/portfolioMainPage.png)

 In this project I made the main page's skeleton for the portfolio that will show all my future projects.
+This is the first milestone, and it is for mobile devices.

 ## Built With